pclk/OCS-Challenge/notes/video_demo.md

 As you can see, the users tables are updated.

 [Click on Create] Clicking on create, we can fill in new cadet names and passwords for fringe cases.
+Let's create a test user to demonstrate this functionality.

+[
+    Name: test
-[Close ]
+]

+[Submit] As you can see, the user is created and appears in the users table.
+Now let's delete this test user to clean up.
+[Click Delete on test user] [Confirm deletion] The user has been successfully removed from the system.

 [Click Edit on a user] To manage scores for a user, we can click the Edit button on any user.
 This opens the Edit User interface with two tabs: User Details and Score Management.
 [Click Score Management tab] In the Score Management tab, we can view all scores for that user and delete any scores if needed.